Diocese of Davenport: 1993 to 2010

-Franklin merged or closed several parishes due to changing demographics in the diocese.
 The Redemptorists, who had served the diocese for 89 years, left in 1997 due to their declining numbers.
-The Sisters of St. Francis in Clinton built the Canticle, a new motherhouse in Clinton, in 1997.
-Franklin retired in 2006.
+That same year, the Sisters of St. Francis in Clinton built the Canticle, a new motherhouse in Clinton.

+In 2001, John Paul II bestowed papal honors on 26 people of the diocese.
+The pope named four priests as chaplains to his holiness, eight laymen as knights of St. Gregory the Great, and three women as dames of the Order of St. Gregory the Great Eleven men and women received the cross oro ecclesia et pontifice.
+The three female recipients were the first in the history of the diocese.Franklin in 2004 assembled a task force to examine the viability of parishes.
+He retired as bishop of Davenport in 2006.

 In 2006, Pope Benedict XVI appointed Auxiliary Bishop Martin Amos of the Diocese of Cleveland as the eighth bishop of Davenport.
 Two days before Amos assumed office, the diocese filed for Chapter 11 Bankruptcy protection.
-As a result of the bankruptcy, the diocese was forced to sell off property, including the bishop's residence, to pay for a financial settlement to sexual abuse victims.
+Bankruptcy forced the diocese to sell off property, including the bishop's residence, to pay for a financial settlement to sexual abuse victims.
 Amos had previously requested a small fixer-upper house to live in, believing the bishop's residence too big for him.

 The diocese also sold the chancery building, the St. Vincent Center, and its surrounding property to St. Ambrose University in May 2009.
 At the same time, the diocese initiated a $22 million capital campaign to replenish diocesan finances and fund other projects.
 In March 2010, the diocese repurchased St. Vincent Center and 5 acres of land from St. Ambrose.